abeerance/abeerance/README.md

 ## Hi there 👋

 ### 🤹 About me
-- 🔨 Currently working on the Jamstack project: [SAE WEB ELearning](https://github.com/abeerance/sae-web-elearning)
+- 🔨 Currently working on a Full-Stack App
 - 👨‍🎓 Attending the bachelor at SAE Institute Zurich
-- 🕵️‍♂️ Currently learning: deepen my understanding as well Jamstack architecture
+- 🕵️‍♂️ Currently learning: NestJS & React Native

 <br>